painful-bug/pandora-swe-cli/README.md

 # Pandora SWE CLI

-A Claude Code-like terminal SWE agent built with [LangChain DeepAgents](https://docs.langchain.com/oss/python/deepagents/overview).
+A terminal based SWE agent built with [LangChain DeepAgents](https://docs.langchain.com/oss/python/deepagents/overview).

 > **Project Status:** This project is currently a **work in progress (WIP)**.
 The architecture and features are evolving rapidly.
 Expect breaking changes while core capabilities are being stabilized.